ibexa/documentation-developer/docs/guide/cache/fastly.md

 ### List dictionary records

-You may see the records of a dictionary using:
+You may see the records from a dictionary using:

 ```
 fastly dictionary-item list --dictionary-id=ltC6Rg4pqw4qaNKF5tEW33
 ```

-Now you have a dictionary storing a user name and password.
-The next thing to do is to alter the Fastly .vcl configration. and add the basic-auth support.
+Now your dictionary stores new user name and password.
+The next thing to do is to alter the Fastly VCL configration and add the basic-auth support.
-In this example, do that using snippets (https://docs.fastly.com/en/guides/about-vcl-snippets ) so that no changes are need in the .vcl files shipped by Ibexa DXP.
-You need two snippets, store these as files on your system:
+In this example, do that using snippets (https://docs.fastly.com/en/guides/about-vcl-snippets ) so that no changes are need in the .vcl files shipped by [[= product_name =]] You need two snippets, store these as files in your system:

 In `snippet_basic_auth_error.vcl`: